fayblash/HouseSwap/README.md

 and after seeing other successfull house swap sites, decided to create one specific to Israel.

 The site includes listings using CRUD methods, forums, messaging, reviews.

+You can take a peek at the live site at  https://israelhouseswap.pythonanywhere.com/